11 Notable Presidential Pardons

 Johnson's not the only racing figure who has received a pardon, though.
 Hendrick, the owner of the Hendrick Motorsports team that's included such famed drivers as Jeff Gordon, is also the owner of a giant chain of auto dealerships.
 During the import-crazed 1980s, getting Hondas in your inventory often meant bribing Honda execs to send you a larger allocation of the popular cars.
 Hendrick played this game for his dealerships, and in the process gave execs thousands of dollars in cars, cash, and even houses.
 In 1997, he pleaded guilty to mail fraud in connection with these shenanigans.
 His sentence included a $250,000 fine, a year of home confinement, three years of probation, and an order to stay away from his racing team.
 In December 2000, Bill Clinton pardoned Hendrick.

-7. Patty Hearst: The heiress-turned-militant spent almost two years in prison for her part in a 1974 bank robbery before Jimmy Carter commuted her sentence in 1979.
-Bill Clinton later gave Hearst a full pardon on the final day of his presidency in 2001.
+The heiress-turned-militant spent almost two years in prison for her part in a 1974 bank robbery before President Carter commuted her sentence in 1979.
+Clinton later gave Hearst a full pardon on the final day of his presidency in 2001.